The

 Home-Grown

-That afternoon, we’re trekking back into the island’s maze of jungles in search of a secret waterfall with its mythical purification powers.
+That afternoon, we’re trekking back into the island’s maze of jungles in search of a secret waterfall with mystical purification powers.
 After enjoying a soul soothing day in the life, head out with friends in Ubud for dinner and drinks.

 Day 3 - Ubud